CSCfi/csc-user-guide/docs/computing/cProfile.md

 ```
 python -m cProfile [-o output_file] [-s sort_order] myscript.py
 ```
 The results can be output to the Stdout or saved to a file.
 By default they are ordered by name, but other options are as well available.
 The report save in ```output_file``` can be visualized and interpreted by graphical tools, such as ```pyprof2calltree```.
-Here is an example of out profilling done for a function:
+Here is an example of a profilling done for a function:

 ```
 93 function calls in 0.065 seconds